 The region controlled by the Pergamene Empire reached a peak after the Treaty of Apamea.
 This treaty at the end of war between Rome and Antiochus III saw much of the western Seleucid lands distributed to Rome and allies, with Eumenes II, son of Attalus I, gaining control of a much larger portion of Western Asia Minor as shown in the map below.

 Pergamon before and after the Treaty of Apamea.
 This map is my own modified version of the public domain image found on Wikipedia.

 By the late 160s BC the cistophoric tetradrachms had replaced the portrait coins in the name of Philetaurus.
 These were minted under the Attalids and later under the Romans.

 Attalus III of Pergamum, bequeathed Pergamum to the Roman republic on his death in 133.
-These coins are dated from the formation of the province of Asia in 134/133 or perhaps more likely from the date of Attalus III's death and grant of "autonomy" to the city of Ephesus.
+Some of these Cistophori (from the city of Ephesus) are dated from the formation of the province of Asia in 134/133 or perhaps more likely from the date of Attalus III's death and grant of "autonomy" to the city of Ephesus.
+Others are undated a

 Mysia, Mint: Unknown (Pergamon or Ephesus?), AR Cistophoric Tetradrachm, Unknown Quaestor (?) maybe L. Sempronius Atratinus (?)

 Date: 42-39 BC

 Rev: Bow case between two serpents; monogram above, Q to left, thyrsos to right.